ripred/TicTacToe/README.md

 # TicTacToe
 Game engine for games requiring several pieces to be placed "In-A-Row" such as TicTacToe and Gomoku.
+Written in standard C++ so runs in any terminal.
+Has .xproj wrapper if you want to use it for builds/testing but it's not needed and compiles on any machine, OS, or std g++ capable platform.

 The board width, height, and the number of pieces in a row required to win can all be customized.